-The Tenable.sc TOE consists of the Tenable.sc application, which is a C application with a PHP web frontend running on Apache.
-The TOE is a Linux application.
+The NNM TOE consists of the NNM application, which is a C application with a PHP/JavaScript web frontend running on a proprietary web server.
+The TOE has both Linux and Windows platform versions.

 2.4.1 Physical Boundary

 The TOE consists of the following component, as shown in Figure 1 below: